UNLIKELY HERO MEETS LIKELY DUNCE

 America has to love this story.
 It has heroics, action, danger – and an O. Henry twist at the end.

-Last week, in beautiful Snoqualmie Pass, Washington, truck driver Tequila Isaacson stopped at a rest area to use the facilities.
+A few years ago, in beautiful Snoqualmie Pass, Washington, truck driver Tequila Isaacson stopped at a rest area to use the facilities.
 As she returned from the restroom, she saw a family desperately trying to rescue their child from a burning pickup truck.

 No worms in this Tequila: she leapt into action, and raced over to the glass front door of a coffee shop.
 The café was closed, but – seeing a fire extinguisher hanging inside – Tequila smashed the glass, seized the red canister, and knocked back the fire.

 The fire was extinguished, the child was saved, and Tequila was a heroine.